Oracle Virtualisation · Advisory Guide

 Lock Down Administrative Access

 Restrict the ability to modify partition settings to a small number of authorised personnel.
-If an operations administrator increases an LPAR's CPU cap to resolve a performance issue — even temporarily — the licensing position changes immediately.
+If an operations administrator increases an LPAR CPU cap to resolve a performance issue, even temporarily, the licensing position changes immediately.
 Implement role-based access controls and change management approvals for any modification to Oracle-related partition configurations.

 Financial Services Company: $570K Saved on a Single Server

-Situation: A financial services company ran Oracle Database Enterprise Edition on a 32-core SPARC server (core factor 0.5).
-Without partitioning, the full server required 16 Processor licences at $47,500 each = $760,000 in licences plus $167,000/year in support.
+Situation.
+A financial services company ran Oracle Database Enterprise Edition on a 32-core SPARC server (core factor 0.5).
+Without partitioning, the full server required 16 Processor licences at $47,500 each, totalling $760,000 in licences plus $167,000 per year in support.

-Implementation: The company configured a capped Solaris Zone dedicated to Oracle, limited to 8 physical cores.
+Implementation.
+The company configured a capped Solaris Zone dedicated to Oracle, limited to 8 physical cores.
 The remaining 24 cores ran non-Oracle workloads.
-Oracle's core factor of 0.5 applied to the 8-core zone, requiring only 4 Processor licences.
+Oracle core factor of 0.5 applied to the 8-core zone, requiring only 4 Processor licences.

 A healthcare organisation ran Oracle Database EE on an IBM Power9 server with 32 cores (core factor 1.0 for Power architecture).
-Full-server licensing would require 32 Processor licences = $1,520,000.
-By creating a capped LPAR limited to 12 cores, the organisation licensed only 12 Processors = $570,000 — saving $950,000 in licence cost.
+Full-server licensing would require 32 Processor licences totalling $1,520,000.
+By creating a capped LPAR limited to 12 cores, the organisation licensed only 12 Processors at $570,000, saving $950,000 in licence cost.
 The capped LPAR was documented via HMC (Hardware Management Console) screenshots and lparstat -i output showing the entitled capacity ceiling.
 At audit, Oracle accepted the configuration without challenge.

 Common Mistakes That Invalidate Hard Partitioning

-Even well-intentioned implementations can fail Oracle's scrutiny.
+Even well-intentioned implementations can fail Oracle scrutiny.
 These are the most frequent errors that negate the licensing benefit of hard partitioning.

-No VMware configuration — CPU affinity, reservations, limits, DRS rules, or resource pools — is accepted by Oracle as hard partitioning.
+Critical Mistake: Using VMware as Hard Partitioning.
+No VMware configuration is accepted by Oracle as hard partitioning.
 This is the single most common and most expensive audit finding.
 Enterprises running Oracle on VMware must licence every core in the VMware cluster, not just the cores assigned to Oracle VMs.

-An IBM LPAR configured in uncapped mode can dynamically borrow additional processing capacity from other LPARs.
-Oracle treats uncapped LPARs as soft partitioning — requiring licensing of the entire physical server, not just the LPAR.
+Critical Mistake: Uncapped IBM LPARs.
+An IBM LPAR configured in uncapped mode can dynamically borrow additional processing capacity.
+Oracle treats uncapped LPARs as soft partitioning, requiring licensing of the entire physical server.
 Always verify that Oracle-hosting LPARs are in capped mode with a hard maximum.

-Increasing a partition's CPU allocation — even briefly for performance troubleshooting — creates compliance exposure for the entire period the cap was removed.
+Costly Mistake: Temporary Cap Removal.
+Increasing a partition CPU allocation, even briefly for performance troubleshooting, creates compliance exposure for the entire period the cap was removed.
 Oracle audits examine historical configurations, not just the current state.
-If logs show the LPAR ran at 16 cores for two weeks before being recapped at 8, Oracle will claim licensing was required for 16 cores during that period.

-Additional pitfalls include: failing to pin CPUs on Oracle VM (configuring the VM without CPU affinity renders it soft-partitioned), allowing Oracle VMs to live-migrate to unpinned hosts, assuming memory or socket restrictions satisfy Oracle's requirements (only CPU core restrictions count), and neglecting to maintain documentation after the initial setup — a configuration change that invalidates compliance may go undetected until the next audit, potentially years later.
+Additional pitfalls include: failing to pin CPUs on Oracle VM (configuring the VM without CPU affinity renders it soft-partitioned), allowing Oracle VMs to live-migrate to unpinned hosts, assuming memory or socket restrictions satisfy Oracle requirements (only CPU core restrictions count), and neglecting to maintain documentation after the initial setup.

 Demonstrating Compliance During an Oracle Audit

-• Technology identification: Confirm the partitioning technology is on Oracle's approved list (with version number).
+Confirm the partitioning technology is on Oracle approved list with version number.

-• Historical logs: Timestamped records showing the partition configuration has been consistent over the audit period.
+Timestamped records showing partition configuration consistent over the audit period.
 If changes occurred, document them with dates and reasons.

-• Migration policy: For OVM/KVM environments, documentation showing that Oracle VMs are restricted from migrating to unpinned hosts.
+For OVM/KVM environments, documentation showing Oracle VMs are restricted from migrating to unpinned hosts.

-• Performance monitoring: CPU utilisation data confirming Oracle never exceeded the partition boundary — reinforcing that the cap is effective, not theoretical.
+CPU utilisation data confirming Oracle never exceeded the partition boundary.

-Present this evidence proactively at the start of the audit engagement — before Oracle LMS draws its own conclusions.
-A well-organised compliance package that clearly demonstrates the partition boundaries, configuration integrity, and licence-to-partition mapping significantly reduces the likelihood of disputes and accelerates audit closure.
+Pro tip.
+Present this evidence proactively at the start of the audit engagement, before Oracle LMS draws its own conclusions.
+A well-organised compliance package significantly reduces the likelihood of disputes and accelerates audit closure.

 Maintaining Compliance Over Time